 - A Phase Change Material (PCM) heat exchanger that stores the large amount of waste heat generated during the short operating peaks and dissipates the heat during steady state operation.
 This approach eliminates the need to oversize the compressor and other components in the refrigeration system, which results in significantly reduced system mass, volume and power consumption.

 A more detailed schematic of the integral heat exchanger is shown in Figure 9.
 Using an integrated heat exchanger:

 - Reduces the number of flow connections and lines

 - During normal operation, the PCM in the heat exchanger is frozen.

 - During high heat load operation, the phase change material melts, storing most of the thermal energy.
-The remainder of the transient energy load is accomodated by slightly oversizing the compressor and heat exchanger compared to the steady state case.
+The remainder of the transient energy load is accommodated by slightly oversizing the compressor and heat exchanger compared to the steady state case.

 - Once the high heat load is shut off, the PCM gradually freezes and slowly releases thermal energy into the loop.
-This heat load is handled by the slighly oversized compressor and heat exchanger.
+This heat load is handled by the slightly oversized compressor and heat exchanger.